QubesOS/qubes-doc/user/templates/windows/qubes-windows.rst

 - Optional user migration from ``C:`` to the qubes’ private volume (to be able use the qubes as a TemplateVM).

-- Seamless mode (Windows 7 and 10 only for now)
+- Seamless mode (Windows 7 only for now, Windows 10 and 11 in an experimental way that may work or not)

 - Propagating keyboard layout?